aridjayarecipes/cutesrecipes.web.app/content/post/2228-simple-way-to-prepare-any-night-of-the-week-piazza-and-39-s-red-plums-jam.md

 1. Prepare 1 tsp cinnamon powder

-I cannot make peanut butter &amp; jelly sandwiches without it for my gang!
+I cannot make peanut butter & jelly sandwiches without it for my gang!
 It is late summer and our plum tree is loaded.
 Nothing better than sweet-tangy fresh tasting plum jam--enough to last through the chilly months of winter.
 Homemade red plums jam in two jars and fruits.

 <!--inarticleads2-->

-##### Instructions to make Piazza&#39;s red plums jam:
+##### Instructions to make Piazza's red plums jam:

 1. cut plums in little pieces
 1. mix plums with sugars and lemon juice